MacRdy/kodgen/README.md

 Most of the OpenAPI definition data is available in templates (incl. vendor extensions).

-The generator will look for templates in the `templateDir` directory if this option is specified.
+If the `templateDir` option is set, the generator will look for template in that directory.
-If there is no specific template in the user's folder, the default template will be used.
+If no template is found in the user's directory, the default template will be used.
 To skip a specific template when generating, use the `skipTemplates` option.

-You can also add any data (functions, constants, etc.) to each template by providing a `templateDataFile` as a `.json` or `.js` file.
+You can also add data (functions, constants, etc.) to each template by providing a `templateDataFile`, which can be a JSON or JS file.

 ```javascript
 // example_template_data_file.js